hGayane/node-Api/README.md

 Api routes are configure in Postman `Node-APi` collection, which is pushed allonge with code source.

-After running servies can hit the route `http://localhost:4000/api/init` for initialaising db y inserting some docment examples.
+After running servies, can hit the route `http://localhost:4000/api/init` for initialaising db by inserting some docment examples.